Cowboy Ian Tyson's Four Strong Winds

 Ian’s girlfriend at the time was threatened by their professional relationship, although at first that was all it was.

 Sylvia moved to Toronto and they began to perform together as Ian & Sylvia.
-Pulos recalled meeting Ian Tyson at a Vancouver hotel in 1960 at his behest, but by September of 1960, Tyson wrote Evinia to come to Toronto, because he wasn’t coming back (to Vancouver).
+Pulos recalled meeting Tyson at a Vancouver hotel in 1960 at his behest, but by September of 1960, Tyson wrote Evinia to come to Toronto, because he wasn’t coming back (to Vancouver).

-By the end of 1962, Sylvia Fricker and Ian Tyson had moved to New York City and released their first album Ian & Sylvia (1962), and Sylvia wrote her first and what has become her trademark song, You Were on My Mind (1962).
+By the end of 1962, Sylvia and Ian had moved to New York City and released their first album Ian & Sylvia (1962), and Sylvia wrote her first and what has become her trademark song, You Were on My Mind (1962).

 Ian had also written his first song, and what has become known as his signature country-folk anthem – Four Strong Winds (1962), inspired when another Greenwich Village singer-songwriter called Bob Dylan played him his new song Blowin’ in the Wind, and by the distance between himself in New York, and Evinia in California.

-Four Strong Winds sung by Ian & Sylvia made the Top Ten singles charts in Canada in October 1963, and has been covered by many artists since then including Bob Dylan, Johnny Cash, John Denver, The Tragically Hip, Joan Baez; it became a staple on Neil Young’s concert set list after Young released it as a single in 1978.
-CBC Radio One listeners voted Four Strong Winds as the greatest Canadian Song of All Time in 2005.
+Four Strong Winds sung by Ian & Sylvia made the Top Ten singles charts in Canada in October 1963, and has been covered by many artists since then including Bob Dylan, Johnny Cash, John Denver, The Tragically Hip, Joan Baez.
+It became a staple on Neil Young’s concert set list after Young released it as a single in 1978.
+CBC Radio One listeners voted Four Strong Winds as the Greatest Canadian Song of All Time in 2005.

 Below, Sylvia and Ian Tyson sing Four Strong Winds live on their television reunion special in 1986.

-Evinia Pulos married Jack Bruce, a Calgary roommate of Ian Tyson’s, in 1963; according to Evinia, on the day of her wedding Tyson begged her not to marry Bruce, saying he was the wrong man for her.
+Evinia Pulos married Jack Bruce, a Calgary roommate of Ian Tyson’s, in 1963 .
+According to Evinia, on the day of her wedding Tyson begged her not to marry Bruce, saying he was the wrong man for her.

 Ian Tyson wrote the song Someday Soon (1964), and Ian & Sylvia recorded it for their Northern Journey (1964) album.
-Although Ian & Sylvia didn’t release the song as a single, Someday Soon is one of their signature tunes.
+Although Ian & Sylvia didn’t release the song as a single, Someday Soon was one of their signature tunes.
 Someday Soon has been covered by numerous other mainstream and country music artists such as Judy Collins, Moe Bandy, Crystal Gayle, and Suzy Bogguss, who scored a #12 US Country Music chart hit with it in 1991.

 Meanwhile, Ian & Sylvia had released more albums and had some Adult Contemporary chart success in Canada on with their version of Canadian singer-songwriter Gordon Lightfoot‘s Early Morning Rain (1965).

-Below, Ian & Sylvia Tyson in 1986, singing their 1965 #1 AC hit single Early Morning Rain; Gordon Lightfoot joins in.
+Ian & Sylvia Tyson in 1986, singing their 1965 #1 AC hit single Early Morning Rain; Gordon Lightfoot joins in.

 Ian Tyson invited Evinia Pulos to visit him and Sylvia in New York in 1966, and their affair resumed.
 The album So Much for Dreaming (1967) included the single Summer Wages written by Ian Tyson, and the lyrics once again hearkened to Evinia Pulos: